chains-project/bacardi/results/results_baseline_cot/qwen-qwen2.5-32b-instruct/ea03f6488449fcfe8cd0a678b4c64891e1427a32/patches/patch1/responses/RedisGraphPipeline.java_response.txt

 /**
- * An interface which aligned to Jedis Pipeline interface */ public interface RedisGraphPipeline extends RedisPipeline, Closeable {
+ * An interface which aligned to Jedis Pipeline interface */ public interface RedisGraphPipeline extends Pipeline, Closeable {

     /**
      * Execute a Cypher query.